jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 were avid Esperantists, and Lydia Zamenhof, a daughter of the inventor of Esperanto, was a prominent early Baha'i.

-But oddly, it seems that there is one language, with little in common with Esperanto, that has stepped in to fill the gap.
+Ironically, one language, with little in common with Esperanto, currently fills that gap for many
 This language is learned by virtually all of the economic elites throughout the world.
 I will not say what it is, because it will horrify all of the globalists out there.
-I'll just say that it's probably the dominant "pop culture" language, and it isn't French, and it isn't Mandarin Chinese, and it isn't Korean, and it isn't Esperanto, and.... well, you get the picture.
+I'll just say that it's probably the dominant "pop culture" language, and it isn't French, and it isn't Mandarin Chinese, and it isn't Korean, and.... well, you get the picture.
 If you're a middle American who thought it wasn't worth your while to learn another language, well... guess what?